davesteele/pwndck/README.md

     options:
-      -h, --help           show this help message and exit -q, --quiet          Suppress output
+      -h, --help           show this help message and exit -q, --quiet          suppress output
-      -i, --input [INPUT]  File containing passwords, one per line ('-' for stdin)
+      -i, --input [INPUT]  file containing passwords, one per line ('-' for stdin)

     Evaluate one or more passwords against the HaveIBeenPwned password database, and return the number of accounts for which they have been reported as compromised.

     The number of entries found in the database is returned. if multiple passwords are being checked, the password name is also returned.

-    If the password is not specified on the command line, the user will be prompted.
+    If the password is not specified on the command line, and there is no std input, the user will be prompted.

-    The command returns with an error code if the password is found in the database.
+    The command returns with an error code if a password is found in the database.

     See https://haveibeenpwned.com/API/v3#PwnedPasswords